lehudgins/lauren.pdxhbub.org/public/social-media/an-authors-guide-to-twitter.md

 **Shorthand**

-Using texting shorthand, such as “u” for “you,” or dropping vowels appears unintelligent and is unprofessional.
-Some more formal shorthand may be acceptable (“w/” for “with”, “w/o” for “without”, “b/c” for “because”).
+Using texting shorthand, such as &ldquo;u&rdquo; for &ldquo;you,&rdquo; or dropping vowels appears unintelligent and is unprofessional.
+Some more formal shorthand may be acceptable (&ldquo;w/&rdquo; for &ldquo;with&rdquo;, &ldquo;w/o&rdquo; for &ldquo;without&rdquo;, &ldquo;b/c&rdquo; for &ldquo;because&rdquo;).
 To stay within your 140 character limit, get creative.
 Is there another way to say what you’re trying to say with fewer words?
 Try using phrases rather than sentences.
-Drop unnecessary pronouns, lose articles (the/a/an), use “&” or commas instead of “and.”
+Drop unnecessary pronouns, lose articles (the/a/an), use &ldquo;&&rdquo; or commas instead of &ldquo;and.&rdquo;

 For example:
 I heard the dogs are planning to be fat and lazy. -> Heard dogs planning to be fat, lazy.